deniszh/graphite_asap/README.md

 What this means is that the "step" (or delta time between points) may not be an int, but a float.
 Unfortunately, graphite does not like floats for the steps size.

-Graphite-api, when using the Graphing (not the json) output actually does ok with floats, the json writer does not, and so we must attempt to round the resulting step size.
+Graphite-web, when using the Graphing (not the json) output actually does ok with floats, the json writer does not, and so we must attempt to round the resulting step size.
 As a result your graphs may look like there is the data does not transport all the way to the end of the graph due to what appears to be a "timeshift" because the time step over the run of a few hundred points with out the